cryptean/bitcoinlib/README.md

 Support
 -------

 Please use GitHub's `Issues`.
-Premium support is also available [here](mailto:hello@cryptean.com).
+For Premium Support please contact: [hello@cryptean.com](mailto:hello@cryptean.com).

 License
 -------

 BitcoinLib is released under the terms of the GPLv3 license.
 See [LICENSE](LICENSE) for more information or see http://opensource.org/licenses/GPL-3.0.
+For Licensing Inquiries please contact: [hello@cryptean.com](mailto:hello@cryptean.com).

 Donations
 ---------

 This library took a significant amount of time and effort to build and requires continuous maintenance in order to keep up with changes introduced with every new Bitcoin-Core release.
-Keep it alive by donating at: [14cSZjrLSWU1QX7DsKr2ogAfULq9pbgQG3](bitcoin:14cSZjrLSWU1QX7DsKr2ogAfULq9pbgQG3?label=BitcoinLib)
+Keep it up by donating at: [14cSZjrLSWU1QX7DsKr2ogAfULq9pbgQG3](bitcoin:14cSZjrLSWU1QX7DsKr2ogAfULq9pbgQG3?label=BitcoinLib)

 Credits